Red Fox Lab Traits, Appearance and Characteristics

 Red Fox Lab Puppy Prices

-When it first starts to trend, a fashionably colored dog may be more expensive, and this is still happening to some extent with reds.
-My advice is to be wary of paying an unusually high price for a red lab puppy.
-It could indicate that you have found an unscrupulous breeder who may be cutting corners on health or other important matters.
+Fashionably colored dogs can be expensive, and this is happening to some extent with reds.
+My advice is to be wary of paying an unusually high price for a red Lab puppy.
+An unscrupulous breeder may be cutting corners on health or other important matters.

 Fox Red Labrador Puppies

-Fox red Lab puppies are born looking slightly darker than the average yellow Lab.
+Fox red Lab puppies are noticeably darker at birth than the average yellow Lab.
+Here is my dog Bella’s litter soon after they were born.

 fox red lab puppies newborn

-This shade gets increasingly darker over the first few weeks.
+This shade darkens over the first few weeks.

 Three week old red fox lab puppy

-By three weeks old they are starting to look much more like the Labrador you know and love.
+By three weeks old your puppy is starting to look more like a Labrador.

 Fox red Lab puppy at six weeks old